wehr-to/network-design-case-studies/README.md

 - Understanding the trade-offs between availability, simplicity, and control
 - Applying security principles at every layer of the network

-This is not just a topology gallery — it's an engineer's thought process on **why designs matter**.
+This is not just a topology gallery — it's a thought process on **why designs matter** from an engineers point of view.

 ## 📁 Key Sections